wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 So it came to pass , the next day after Macdonough had captured the fleet of Britain , on lake Champlain , being the twelfth day of the ninth month ,

-6 That their vessels and transports came to a place called North Pointy which lieth at the entrance of the river Petapsco , about an hundred furlongs from the city , and began to put their men of war upon the shore.
+6 That their vessels and transports came to a place called North Point , which lieth at the entrance of the river Petapsco , about an hundred furlongs from the city , and began to put their men of war upon the shore.

 7 And the number of their chosen fighting men , who were landed , were about eight thousand.